AppFair/appfair.github.io/index.md

 The canonical name of your app is defined by the organization name that hosts your `/App/ fork.
 This name must conform to the App Fair's naming conventions (two words separated by a hyphen) as well as GitHub's limitations on organization names (URL-safe characters).

-In addition to the canonical `APP-ORG` name, this name must be mirrored in the app's `Info.plist` metadata file.
+In addition to the canonical `App-Name` name, this name must be mirrored in the app's `Info.plist` metadata file.
 Specifically, the keys `CFBundleName` and `CFBundleIdentifier` will need to be manually updated in your fork, like so:

 ```xml